 California snowpack could bring 5-year drought to its knees

-FILE - In this Thursday, Feb.
-2, 2017 file photo, fog and mist shroud the Sierra Nevada, near Echo Summit, Calif.
-Water managers will once again manually measure California's snowpack, saying the state is on track for one o... .
+In this Feb.
+2, 2017 file photo, Frank Gehrke, chief of the California Cooperative Snow Surveys Program for the Department of Water Resources, crosses a snow covered meadow after conducting the second manual snow survey of the season at at Phillips Station near Echo Summit, Calif.
+Water managers will once again manually measure California's snowpack, saying the state is on track for one of the wettest winters on record after five years of drought.

 Add your comments below